A part of him warned that this would end in annoyance at best, suffering at worst, but he was too committed to back off now.

 “I mean, what the fuck?
 Pandering to kids fresh out of training?
 Riding the coattails of your fake-ass commendation?
 Truth be told, it’s not the fact that people fall for your lies; that’s not what gets to me.
 People are people—meaning there’s always idiots who lap up shit and swear that it’s sugar—no, what bugs me is that so many of them buy your bullshit.”

 Confident he was safe, Atriya holstered his revolver and picked up his baton.
 He checked to make sure that Benson was still spread-eagled on the pavement.

 “Keep your hands exactly where they are, shitbag.”

-The sergeant shifted nervously, his fingers curling inwards.
+The sergeant shifted, his fingers curling inwards.
 “What are you—”

 “HANDS, motherfucker!”
 Atriya put bass into his voice.
-It was a practiced weapon—when done correctly, it struck someone’s ears with the force of a physical blow, even if the person on the receiving end had had training.
-Despite its forcible effect (Benson flinched and complied) there was no anger in it.
-It was simply a tool garnered from practice.
+It was a practiced weapon—when done correctly, it struck someone with the force of a physical blow, even if the person on the receiving end had experienced it before.
+Despite its forcible effect (Benson flinched and complied) there was no anger in the command; it was simply a tool garnered from practice.

 “Pray, you piece of shit.
 And you know goddamn well my name’s Atriya.”

 Benson began mumbling into the ground.
 “All praise the Judge.
 He who teaches us white over black, good over evil.
 What is sacred and what is vile.
 Avert thine eyes and worship his Righteousness.
 All praise the Judge.”

 As Benson finished, Atriya swung his baton in a vicious, downward arc.
 The nub at the end cracked against the back of Benson’s outstretched hand.
 The fact that the hand was flush to the ground meant that it absorbed every bit of incoming force.